MrMimic/data-scientist-roadmap/02_Statistics/README.md

 It is given as the square root of sum of squares of the difference between coordinates of two points.

-__the Euclidean distance between two points in Euclidean space is a number, the length of a line segment between the two points.
+__The Euclidean distance between two points in Euclidean space is a number, the length of a line segment between the two points.
 It can be calculated from the Cartesian coordinates of the points using the Pythagorean theorem, and is occasionally called the Pythagorean distance.__

 __In the Euclidean plane, let point p have Cartesian coordinates (p_{1},p_{2}) and let point q have coordinates (q_{1},q_{2}).
-Then the distance between p and q is given by__
+Then the distance between p and q is given by:__

 ![eucladian](https://wikimedia.org/api/rest_v1/media/math/render/svg/9c0157084fd89f5f3d462efeedc47d3d7aa0b773)